-The disobedience of Adam plunged the entire human race into sin and death.
-All people are born in sin and are thus naturally inclined to disobey God, preferring instead the sinful desires of our own hearts.
+The Scriptures explain that the disobedience of Adam plunged the entire human race into sin and death (Romans 5.12-17).
+All people are born in sin and are thus naturally inclined to disobey God, preferring instead the sinful desires of our own hearts (Rom.
+1.18-21).
 This is what is referred to as the doctrine of original sin.
 Nothing in us is either willing or able to overcome this preference for disobeying God.
+The Scriptures even speak of us as enemies of God while we are in this condition (Rom.
+5.10).